Breaking Barriers, Building Resilient Pastoral Communities in Uganda

 Have been supported to access Quality & affordable HEALTHCARE services.

-Have been supported to access Quality & affordable EDUCATION services.
+Children Have been supported to access Quality & affordable EDUCATION services.

 Women pastoralists have been supported to generate incomes through LIVELIHOOD programs